UniversalDevicesInc/udi_python_interface/API.md

 will sent in the event data.

+##### The Interface class variables

+Notices, a global list of all active notices for the node server.
+This is an instance of the Custom class so you can add, delete or clear entries using the Custom class API.

 ##### The Interface class methods

 start(), to initiate the MQTT connection and start communicating with Polyglot.